EvgeniiZorin/Handbook_Databases/SQL.md

 # Views

 A View is a kind of a table that is based on results of a previous SQL query.
 For example, you can save a table view upon running the inner join command, and then perform actions on that view table to not type in the join command over and over again.

+Uses and advantages:
+- Views can join and simplify multiple tables into a single virtual table;
+- Views can act as aggregated tables
+- Views can hide the complexity of data
+- Views can provide extra security to a DBMS

 After you create a view, it shows in the list of tables using the command `\d`.
 Nevertheless, this view is not a table; it simply is a result of a saved query.